-The Graduate School of the University provides a tuition benefit program for graduate students, which is summarized on the web site: http://www.gradschool.utah.edu/tbp/guidelines.php It is the student's responsibility to be familiar with the details of this program as outlined by The Graduate School.
+The University provides a tuition benefit program (summarized on the web site: https://gradschool.utah.edu/tbp/tuition-benefit-program-guidelines/) for graduate students funded on most assistantships and internal fellowships.
+It is the student's responsibility to be familiar with the details of this program as outlined by The Graduate School.
 The tuition benefit program is available only to full-time graduate students who are receiving departmental funding in the form of a TA, RA or Fellowship.
 Full-time status for this purpose is registration for at least nine credit hours per semester during the regular academic year.
-Undergraduate courses, credit/no credit (CR/NC) courses, and audited courses count toward the registration requirement of nine hours per semester, but such courses do not qualify for a tuition benefit.
+Undergraduate courses and audited courses count toward the registration requirement of nine hours per semester, but such courses do not qualify for a tuition benefit.
 Students whose necessary course work is less than nine hours should make up the difference by registering for GEO 6970, 6980, 7970, 7980, or other appropriate graduate credit.
 Non-matriculated students, part-time students, and students on probationary status are ineligible for the tuition benefit program.